impress-org/givewp-per-form-confirmations/readme.txt

 2. An example custom confirmation page with the custom message shown "above" the receipt table.

 == Changelog ==
+= 1.1.1 =
+* Hotfix to address a problem introduced with the form settings names preventing form settings from saving correctly. -- (issue #11)[https://github.com/impress-org/givewp-per-form-confirmations/issues/11]

 = 1.1 =
 * Fix: Ensure more than 9 page results appear in the "Page" option -- (issue# 9)[https://github.com/impress-org/givewp-per-form-confirmations/issues/9]
 * Tweak: Improve compatibility with GiveWP 2.7 by showing an alert that this add-on is only relevant for Legacy form templates -- (issue# 10)[https://github.com/impress-org/givewp-per-form-confirmations/issues/10]